Stephenmuhindi/Stephenmuhindi/README.md

 **Stephenmuhindi is an upcomming software engineer, microbiologist, biotechnologist and researcher**

 - 🔭 I’m currently working on my built in and cybersecurity basics and also a program that can reduce risks in the lab especially in third world countries
-- 🌱 I’m currently learning c, python, sql, MITRE ATT&CK Framework
+- 🌱 I’m currently learning c, python, sql, EDR , SOAR
 - 👯 I’m looking to collaborate on any cybersecurity , c sql and python project that will improve my skill.
 - 🤔 I’m looking for help with the right path to certifications which not only make me competitive but relevant.
 - 💬 Ask me about anything tech, kenya, microbiology and biotechnology